EndPointCorp/end-point-blog/2025/03/understanding_the_relationship_between_apex_and_salesforce.md

 - **Execution Context**: Java runs on the Java Virtual Machine (JVM), which you can deploy anywhere with a compatible runtime.
 Apex runs exclusively on Salesforce's servers, removing the need for infrastructure management by tying it to the platform.

 - **Database Interaction**: In Java, you'd use libraries like JDBC to connect to databases.
-Apex has built-in access to Salesforce objects (e.g., Account, Contact) via SOQL (Salesforce Object Query Language), making data manipulation more declarative and less boilerplate heavy than Java's approach.
+Apex has built-in access to Salesforce objects (e.g., Account, Contact) via SOQL (Salesforce Object Query Language), making data manipulation more declarative and less boilerplate-heavy than Java's approach.
 Here's an example of a DB call to fetch accounts with revenue over $1M:

 ```java
 Java: